 When the victim lands on the page, a series of network calls are made to services that fingerprint the victim’s device, retrieve geographical information and track site activity.
 These are then routed through different digital ad agencies and can be sold off as identifying information.
 This is ultimately how the scammer makes money.
 Services are used to see if you are a human (anti-bot technology) as well as geo, which means that the owner of these sites only wants organic human traffic.

-The ads on the page are never seen by the user because of a technique called “pixel stuffing,” which stacks ads and ensures the biggest bang for the perpetrator’s buck.
+The ads on the page are never seen by the user because of a technique called “pixel stuffing,” which stacks ads and ensures the biggest bang for the attacker’s buck.
 The ad distributors paying for impressions are short changed; their ads are not displayed properly, and the traffic is low quality.

 In short, because these Mother’s Day scams live on social media and thrives off shares and virality, being able to rapidly create a host of custom, fake site & coupons and programmatically profile their users ensures that the attacker makes a pretty penny off all the would be Mother’s Day shoppers.